yodkwtf/node-express-course/07-file-upload/readme.md

    - Use mongoose **find** method to get all the products
    - Send the products as the response

-3. Upload Product Image in `uploadsController.js`
+3. Upload Product Image Local in `uploadsController.js`

    - Get productImage from `req.files.image` via [express-fileupload](https://github.com/richardgirges/express-fileupload#readme) package
    - Create the path for the images where to save them